cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 2. `webpackage-id` (optional) sets the webpackage-id in which the given artifact is located.
 If this attribute is omitted the artifact will be searched in the same webpackage like the parent Cubble.
 3. `endpoint-id` (optional) sets the endpoint-id of the dependency to exclude.
 This is only needed if you reference a webpackage with `webpackage.modelVersion < 9`

-***Note:** When you exclude a dependency that is needed by other Cubbles in your DOM tree this exclude will be ignored.
+*Note: When you exclude a dependency that is needed by other Cubbles in your DOM tree this exclude will be ignored.
 In such a case you have to make sure to exclude this specific dependency for each Cubble that uses the dependency.*

 To make sure a dependency is always excluded you can add it to the global `window.cubx.CRCInit.rootDependencyExclucdes` array.

 ## cubx-component-mixin
+// TODO

 ## cubxpolymer
+// TODO

 ## dom-tree-utils
+// TODO

 ## dynamic-connection-utils
+// TODO

 ## es6-promise
+// TODO

 ## guid-utility
+// TODO

 ## iframe
+// TODO

 ## iframe-resizer
+// TODO

 ## webcomponents
+// TODO

 ## webcomponents-lite
+// TODO